scribe-security/docs/docs/ci-integrations/github/README.md

 <img src='../../../img/ci/slsa_active.jpg' alt='Approve access' width='40%' min-width='400px'/>

-You can turn the policies off or on for each project at any time, assuming that the project's repository is covered by ScribeApp.
-Note that even if you have turned on the policies you won't see any SLSA provenance results until you have integrated Scribe's code snippet into your pipeline and have run a new build.
+You can turn the SLSA policy off or on for each project at any time, assuming that the project's repository is covered by ScribeApp.
+Note that even if you have turned on the policy you won't see any SLSA provenance results until you have integrated Scribe's code snippet into your pipeline and have run the action.

 If anything isn't clear you can check out the GitHub instruction page for <a href='https://docs.github.com/en/developers/apps/managing-github-apps/installing-github-apps'>installing GitHub Apps</a>.

 ### Generating the SLSA provenance in your pipeline

-1. Add the credentials according to the [GitHub instructions](https://docs.github.com/en/actions/security-guides/encrypted-secrets/ "GitHub Instructions").
-Based on the code example below, be sure to call the secrets **clientid** for the **client-id**, **clientsecret** for the           **client-secret** and **productkey** for the **product-key**.
+1. Add the project credential according to the [GitHub instructions](https://docs.github.com/en/actions/security-guides/encrypted-secrets/ "GitHub Instructions").
+Based on the code example below, be sure to call the secret **productkey** for the **product-key**.
 2. Add the Code snippet to your pipeline from your GitHub flow:
-    * Replace the `Mongo express` repo in the example with your repo name.
-    ```YAML
-      target: <repo-name>
-    ```
     * Call `valint` to generate SLSA provenance from the final Docker image.
     ```YAML
         - name: Generate SLSA provenance statement